-Applications to our Pediatric Residency Program are accepted through ERAS when the system opens in September.
-Completed applications must be received by December 31st to be considered.
+Applications to our Pediatric Residency Program are accepted only through ERAS when the system opens in September.
+Completed applications must be received by December 1st to be considered.
 Applications or other information submitted via mail, email, phone or fax will not be reviewed or considered.

 All invitations to interview will be sent via email through ERAS.
 Interview slots are available on a limited basis, and tend to fill quickly, so we suggest you arrange your interview day as early as possible after receiving your invitation.
 We interview candidates beginning mid-October and extending through mid-January.

 US Medical School Applicants – Minimum Requirements for Application

 - Completed USMLE Step 1 and USMLE Step 2 (result available no later than January), OR

 - Completed COMLEX Step 1 and Step 2 (Osteopathic Programs)

 - Letters of Recommendation (3)